Why Two-Factor Authentication Matters

 Follow the prompts to register your fingerprint or face.

-Now, logging in will require both your password and your biometric scan.
+Once configured, logging in will require both your password and your biometric scan.
+This method is fast and offers high security, though support varies by application.

 -

 Save backup codes.
-Most services provide emergency one-time codes—store them in a safe place (like a password manager).
+Most services provide emergency one-time codes.
+Store them in a secure location, such as a password manager.

 -

-Use Authy for multi-device sync.
-Unlike Google Authenticator, Authy lets you recover codes if you lose your phone.
+Use multi-device sync.
+Tools like Authy allow you to recover codes if you lose your primary device.

 -

-Avoid SMS for high-risk accounts.
-For email, banking, or crypto, use an authenticator app instead.
+Avoid SMS for sensitive accounts.
+For email, banking, or high-risk accounts, prioritize authenticator apps over text messages.

 -